arduino/docs-content/content/hardware/02.hero/shields/spe-shield/datasheet/datasheet.md

 The Arduino SPE Shield expands industrial and IoT communication capabilities, offering a seamless interface for Single Pair Ethernet (10BASE-T1S) and RS485 networks.
 Its versatility makes it ideal for applications requiring low-power Ethernet, robust serial communication, and industrial automation.
 Below are some examples demonstrating its potential across various applications:

-**Industrial Automation & Networking:** Expand your industrial operations with the ASX00073 Shield, enabling reliable communication and data exchange for:
+**Industrial Automation & Networking:** Expand your industrial operations with the SPE Shield, enabling reliable communication and data exchange for:
 - **Industrial IoT Gateways:** Bridge RS485 devices with modern Ethernet (10BASE-T1S) networks to enable real-time data collection, remote monitoring, and Cloud integration for predictive analytics.
 - **Factory Automation & Control Systems:** Integrate RS485-based PLCs and sensors into a unified Ethernet infrastructure, allowing for centralized control and efficient machine-to-machine communication.
 - **Energy & Smart Grid Monitoring:** Use RS485 metering devices and Ethernet communication to collect, transmit, and analyze energy data, contributing to smart grid management and optimized energy use.